-This page outlines the strategy, and goals of the Search Product team over the next year or so.
+This page outlines the strategy, and goals of search from the perspective of the Code Search team over the next year or so.

 For context on the mission, vision and guiding principles of Search, see the top-level search strategy page.

 Continue to differentiate the core platform beyond code search.
 Search will always power our platform, but to remain competitive we need to become more than the world’s best code search

 Provide compelling solutions for the most pressing use cases of our customers

 Maintain room for experimentation and exploratory work that creates meaningful business value